zoeskan/MCB185/unit1-linux.md

 ```

 Make a copy of this file in your current directory.
 While we could `cp` the
-file, let's so something mor fun.
-We'll use `cat` to stream the file to stdout,
+file, let's so something more fun.
+We'll use `cat` to stream the file to
-and `>` to redirect that to a simpler file name.
+stdout, and `>` to redirect that to a simpler file name.

 ```
 cat ../MCB185/data/GCF_000005845.2_ASM584v2_genomic.gff.gz > ecoli.gff.gz